Estadio Doctores José y Antonio Castiglione: Opening and first match

 On June 10, 1919, it arose when the club's leaders decided to create the stalls, to have at least one "stand" to be able to play matches in the Santiagueña Soccer League and also to play friendlies, and they were going to inaugurate it in the match against Peñarol de Montevideo, of which the result is unknown due to its age and because there is no living witness to that mysterious result.
 Until that time, the stadium had a stall for 1,000 spectators (which is still standing today) and an Olympic fence where people were also located behind the fence.

 The big Argentine and continental teams also visited the Miter facilities.
 It is remembered when, in the '60s, the National Team played a friendly.
 The clubs also made their way: Peñarol de Montevideo inaugurated the field.
 Boca Juniors (who was defeated in 1966) and River Plate also left behind Monumental, for whom Aurinegro -in 1984- turned the game around In 35', he beat him 6–3, and caused the dismissal of his coach Luis Cubilla.
 He also knew how to play against Independiente (against whom he debuted artificial light), San Lorenzo, Huracán, and the signatures.

 Important Match

-July 25, 1984 was not just another day for Aurinegros fans since on that date the current popular stand was inaugurated, which has a capacity for almost 9,000 people.
+July 25, 1984, was not just another day for Aurinegros fans.
+On that day, the current stadium, which has a capacity of almost 9000, was inaugurated.

-But that stand was also going to open for the first time against none other than the powerful River Plate of Enzo Francescoli.
-Not a single pin entered the field, around 15 thousand Aurinegro fans cheering on their team, and their players thanked the fans by giving them the 6–3 victory and being the Club Atlético Mitre the only team in the entire world to score 6 goals in 35 minutes against one of the best River Plate.
+The inaugural game was against none other than Enzo Francescoli's Club Atlético River Plate.
+Mitre claimed a 6–3 victory and became the only team in history to score 6 goals in 35 minutes against River Plate.

 In total the Institution collected around 800,000 thousand Argentine pesos.